 Significant volumes of information are being accumulated over financial markets resulting in data analysis being more and more relevant.
 Some experts note, that markets are already emerging where data sharing is critical to competitive success and first movers are positioned to distinguish themselves by delivering better advice, constant presence, and curated ecosystems.
 Firms that lag behind are finding that their old strengths may not keep them as competitive as they once were.

-Artificial Intelligence in Investment Banking
+Investment and Commercial Banking

 The pioneers of application of modern Artificial Intelligence and related technologies are, obviously, investment banking companies, which had to apply modern solutions in day trading algorithms.
 Those companies target Machine Learning and Natural Language Processing in or- der to use it for data, news and content analysis.
 For them the most popular source of alternative data are news aggregators, expert networks and search query indexers.